 Mother of shooting victim Olivia says heart goes out to Letby victims’ families

+Mother of shooting victim Olivia expresses sympathy for Letby victims’ families: ‘Heart goes out to them’

 The mother of shooting victim Olivia Pratt-Korbel has said her heart goes out to the families of Lucy Letby’s victims after the killer nurse did not appear in court for her sentencing.